 Program Level Student Learning Outcomes

 Upon completion of this program students will be able to:

 - Apply knowledge, skills, experience, and feedback to make an informed choice to be employed or to continue study in the field of education

-- Upon successful completion of certificate courses students will be able to document knowledge and skills relevant for effective teaching in a CTE community college classroom including
+- Upon successful completion of certificate courses students will be able to document knowledge and skills relevant for effective teaching in a Career Education community college classroom including

 - Applying the principles of sound instructional techniques and culturally responsive teaching.